Diversity Equity Inclusion: Understand and appreciate multiple perspectives

 - Have students bring in representations of stereotypes and share those types with the class.

 - Ask students to reflect on how our media outlets and television programs represent different cultures/individuals.

 - Multi-cultural Stereotypes (PDF): a small group exercise for students to think about the ways groups of people are characterized in every day life.

 - Diversity is a great topic for a journal or reflection paper.

-- Click HEREto find out about library games, tours and more to find out about library games, tours, instruction - SPECIFICALLY designed for your COR 101 class on Diversity!!
+- Find out about library games, tours, instruction - SPECIFICALLY designed for your COR 101 class on Diversity!!

 - Play the Ivan Coyote TED Talk video, "Why we need gender-neutral bathrooms" (PDF transcript of video) and discuss the need on our campus.